CINCINNATI - You can take wild animals out of the wild, but you can't take the wild out of wild animals.

-But Stober, the victim of a polar bear attack at the zoo 26 years ago, has helped many people – young and old – deal with trauma in their lives once she discovered how to deal with it herself.
+That wasn't the case in 1990, when a young keeper was mauled by a polar bear.
+Since then, Laurie Stober has helped many people – young and old – deal with trauma in their lives once she discovered how to deal with it herself.

-Stober, a 25-year-old zoo keeper, said she was offering a grape to a caged polar bear when it pushed its teeth through the bars and grabbed her fingers.
-The bear chewed up her right arm almost to the elbow before biting it off and freeing her.
+Stober, 25, said she was offering a grape to a caged polar bear when it pushed its teeth through the bars and grabbed her fingers.
+The male bear, named Icee, chewed up her right arm almost to the elbow before biting it off and freeing her.

 She might have bled to death if fellow staffers had not applied a tourniquet, said the doctor who performed reconstructive surgery on her.